Custody Rights of Grandparents in Georgia

 Now, in that same scenario, if you wanted custody of your grandchildren, you would still have to attack that living parent to make sure that the judge understands what’s going on.
 You would still have the bar of saying that your daughter-in-law is unfit or unable to have custody of those – of that child or those children.
 The court may grant you custody based on whatever evidence comes out.

 There has been recent case law that’s come out about grandparent visitation which makes the bar a lot higher, makes it a much tougher case.
 With the right facts and circumstances, grandparents can be successful in obtaining custody or visitation of their grandchildren.
 If you have any questions about what your rights may be for your grandchildren and you want to come in and see an attorney about that, we would certainly be happy to help you and make sure that we walk you through that process to make sure that you’re not going through this without the necessity of actually having to go to court.
 If you do, we’d more than happy to walk you through that process.

-Are you or a loved one in the process of a divorce in Statesboro or Springfield and have questions about the custody rights of grandparents in Georgia?
+Are you or a loved one in the process of a divorce in Statesboro, Springfield, or Swainsboro and have questions about the custody rights of grandparents in Georgia?
 Contact the experienced Georgia divorce attorneys at Hall & Navarro today for a consultation and case evaluation.

 We can help get your life back on track.

 These New Jersey Child Custody Attorneys have done a great job creating educational content.
 If you need help with a child custody claim in New Jersey, we recommend you take a look at their website.